 You must have seen that coal is used in villages to cook food.
 It is nothing but a P-block element i.e. carbon.
-Diamonds are used for making beautiful ornaments are also made up of carbon.
+Diamonds used for making beautiful ornaments are also made up of carbon.
 Aluminium foil made up of aluminium is also made up of the p block element.

-Characteristics of P-Block Elements
+Characteristics of p-Block Elements

 - The general electronic configuration of p-block elements is ns2np1-6(except He).
 Whereas the inner core electronic configuration may differ.
-Just because of this difference the inner core, there are changes in both physical and chemical properties of the elements.
+Just because of this difference in the inner core, there are changes in both physical and chemical properties of the elements.

 - The oxidation state of elements in p – block is maximum when it is equal to a total number of valence electrons i.e. the sum of S and P electrons.
 One of the most interesting facts about the p-block elements is that it contains both non-metals and metalloids.

-- The second difference applies only to the p-block element which arises from the effects of d-orbitals in the valence shell of heavier elements.
+- The second difference applies only to the p-block element, which arises from the effects of d-orbitals in the valence shell of heavier elements.